-Broadcast and print media are dominated by pro-government outlets.
+The media are dominated by pro-government outlets.
 In the press, critical voices are limited to a few low-circulation publications.
-Dissenting opinion is more likely to be found online.

-TV is a leading source of news for most Turks.
-State-run TRT operates more than a dozen channels in many languages, including the main minority language, Kurmanji Kurdish.
+State broadcaster TRT operates in many languages, including the main minority language, Kurmanji Kurdish.

 The biggest media group is government-friendly Demiroren, which owns the popular Hurriyet and Posta newspapers and CNN Turk and Kanal D TVs.

 Critical news outlets can face police raids, tax fines and other hostile measures.
 Most arrested journalists are charged with membership in, or propaganda for, groups considered as terrorist organisations.